Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 ##Delete KStreams

-1.Similar to Ktable Deletion go to streams tab and select your stream name and finally select drop stream option that is available in the bottom
+1. To delete a stream in KSQLDB, navigate to the Streams tab, select your stream name, and click on the Drop stream option available at the bottom of the interface.

 <div align="center">
   <img src="images/drop_stream.jpeg" width =100% heigth=100%>
 </div>

-##Delete KSQL Cluster
+## Delete KSQL Cluster

-After deletion of ktable and kstreams click on delete cluster option that is available in action tab.Then you KSQLDB should get deleted.
+Once you have deleted your ktable and kstreams in KSQLDB, navigate to the Action tab and click on the Delete cluster option.
+This will delete your KSQLDB instance.

 <div align="center">
   <img src="images/cluster_delete.jpeg" width =100% heigth=100%>